MicrosoftDocs/labs/labs/insiderdevtour2018/machinelearning/includes/Lab-part-2.md

         var croppedImage = await decoder.GetSoftwareBitmapAsync(decoder.BitmapPixelFormat, BitmapAlphaMode.Ignore, new BitmapTransform() { Bounds = new BitmapBounds() { X = face.FaceBox.X, Y = face.FaceBox.Y, Width = face.FaceBox.Width, Height = face.FaceBox.Height } }, ExifOrientationMode.IgnoreExifOrientation, ColorManagementMode.DoNotColorManage);
         videoFrame = VideoFrame.CreateWithSoftwareBitmap(croppedImage);
     }
+    ```

-Now try the application again, and the results should improve
+    Now try the application again, and the results should improve!

 ## 8. Make the clock work

 Sections 8 to 10 are just a little of bells and whistles to make the application look like an actual alarm clock.
-If you prefer to skip them, you can go directly to [Product detection with Custom Vision](#product-detection-with-custom-vision)
+If you prefer to skip them, you can go directly to the next project, [Product detection with Custom Vision](#product-detection-with-custom-vision).

 Let's add the code to update the clock.

-First, go to the MainPage.xaml file and add the following controls before the closing tag of the Grid
+1. In `MainPage.xaml`, add the following controls before the closing `</Grid>` tag.

+    ```xaml
         <TextBlock Grid.Row="1" Grid.ColumnSpan="2" x:Name="EmotionText" VerticalAlignment="Center" HorizontalAlignment="Center" Foreground="White" FontSize="30"></TextBlock>
         <TextBlock Grid.Row="3" Grid.Column="0" x:Name="TimeText" VerticalAlignment="Center" HorizontalAlignment="Center" TextAlignment="Center" Margin="100,0,0,0"  Foreground="White" FontSize="200">12:00:00</TextBlock>
         <TextBlock Grid.Row="3" Grid.Column="1" x:Name="AlarmText" VerticalAlignment="Top" HorizontalAlignment="Right" TextAlignment="Right" Margin="0, 10, 10, 0" Foreground="White" FontSize="20">Alarm ON</TextBlock>
+    ```

-Add the following global variable
+2. In `MainPage.xaml.cs`, add the following global variable.

+    ```csharp
     private DispatcherTimer clockTimer;
+    ```

-Add the following code at the end of the OnNavigatedTo method
+3. Add the following code at the end of the OnNavigatedTo method.

+    ```csharp
     // Choose Happiness as expected emotion
     expectedEmotion = labels[1];
     EmotionText.Text = $"Show {expectedEmotion} to Dismiss";

     clockTimer = new DispatcherTimer();
     clockTimer.Interval = TimeSpan.FromMilliseconds(300);
     clockTimer.Tick += Timer_Tick;
     clockTimer.Start();
+    ```

-Add also the code for the Timer_Tick handler
+4. Add the code for the Timer_Tick handler.

+    ```csharp
     private void Timer_Tick(object sender, object e)
     {
         TimeText.Text = DateTime.Now.ToString("HH:mm:ss");
     }
+    ```

 ## 9. Add the alarm

-For simplicity sake, the alarm will start when the application starts, and will keep on until the desired emotion is detected for at least 3 seconds.
+For simplicity, the alarm will start when the application starts and turn off when the desired emotion is detected for at least 3 seconds.

-Add the following global variables:
+1. Add the following global variables:

+    ```csharp
     private bool alarmOn = true;
     private SolidColorBrush red = new SolidColorBrush(Color.FromArgb(255, 255, 0, 0));
     private SolidColorBrush white = new SolidColorBrush(Color.FromArgb(255, 255, 255, 255));
+    ```

-At the beginning of the AnalyzeFrame method, add the code below to avoid analyzing images if the alarm hasn't triggered
+2. At the beginning of the AnalyzeFrame method, add the code below to avoid analyzing images if the alarm hasn't triggered.

+    ```csharp
     if (!alarmOn)
         return;
+    ```

-At the end of the Timer_Tick method, add the code below.
+3. At the end of the Timer_Tick method, add the code below.
 This will make the background blink from red to black while the alarmOn variable is true.

+    ```csharp
     if (alarmOn)
     {
         TimeText.Foreground = TimeText.Foreground == white ? red : white;